vinirg22/city-scape/README.md

 # Data and Domain Layer

-Fetch and store list of Products from API Server.
+Fetch and store list of Products from server using Mongoose database.
 The API server returns product data from real life shopping cart option.

 Persistant storage of Shopping List items when User close the App.

+# Technologies

+-Proxycrawl API: for scrapping purposes

+-USPS API: for shipping calculations

+-Fast-xml-parser: for xml data conversion into JSON format

+-Mongoose DB: Data storaging

+-Express: Handling client-server request and reponse